Akatsuki49/deadlineDashers_Track3/README.md

    <img width="524" alt="image" src="https://github.com/user-attachments/assets/5e980dfe-7518-4127-be78-b321738cfd42">

 - **Redis In-Memory Key-Value Store:** We used the docker image of Redis and ran it as a local container.
 The Key-Value in memory DB is populated for fast fetching of intermediate results, for better processing.
-The summary value for each URL is stored as: [summary:{url} : *ActualSummary* ]
+The summary value for each URL is stored in the DB as

+  [summary:{url} : *ActualSummary* ].

   ![image](https://github.com/user-attachments/assets/ed978701-8db2-4c0f-bd60-006616aa506c)